Bay of Plenty Road Report

 Work underway

 - SH2/Ōhiwa Beach Road/Waiōtahe Valley Back Road intersections near Ōpōtiki: Works are underway beside SH2 for 2 new teardrop roundabouts.
 SH2 is open with a 50km/h temporary speed limit.
+Over the next 2 weeks there will be stop/go at times for culvert replacement works.
 Works are ongoing on local (side) roads, and stop/go traffic management in place from 7am to 6pm with a temporary speed limit of 30km/h.
 The road surface is uneven, please allow extra time when travelling through.
 Completion expected mid‑2027.

 - SH35 near Waihau Bay: Due to an underslip near Waihau Bay the road is down to a single lane with priority give way 24/7.
 A solution is currently in the design phase to repair the underslip.